 Green Ribbon Schools

-The U.S. Department of Education recognizes schools where staff, students, officials and communities have worked together to produce energy efficient, sustainable and healthy school environments and to ensure the sustainability and environmental literacy of graduates.
-More about Green Ribbon Schools.
-As part of the Green Ribbon Schools Application, schools and districts need to provide information on three different areas.
+The U.S. Department of Education recognizes Green Ribbon Schools where staff, students, officials and communities have worked together to produce energy efficient, sustainable and healthy school environments and to ensure the sustainability and environmental literacy of graduates.

 Science Update Email